COG-UK/docs/ena_consensus.md

 ### Opt in
 As with GISAID uploads you must opt-in from your [Institute profile](https://majora.covid19.climb.ac.uk/forms/institute/).
-You must fill in the lab name, lab address and lab authors (even though they are labelled for GISAID).
+You must fill in the lab name, lab address and lab authors (under the "GISAID and ENA" headers).

 ### Provide basic bioinformatics information
 The metadata uploader and Ocarina now have optional fields for describing the bioinformatics pipeline used to process the sequence: